papercodekl/MolecularGET/README.md

 ```
 bash train.sh
 ```
-The parameter settings we used can be found in "train.sh".
+The parameter settings of the "transformer encoder" described in the paper can be found in "train.sh".
 You can modify the saving location of the model (default is experiments/checkpoints2).

 ## Translation
 To generate the output SMILES,